metagov/daostar/DAOIPs/daoip-2.md

 Contracts JSON-LD Schema.
 Every contract implementing this EIP SHOULD implement a contractsURI pointing to a JSON object satisfying this schema.

-`contractsURI` is especially important for DAOs with distinct or decentralized governance occurring across multiple different contracts, possibly across several chains.
+contractsURI is especially important for DAOs with distinct or decentralized governance occurring across multiple different contracts, possibly across several chains.
 Multiple addresses may report the same daoURI.

-To prevent spam or spoofing, all DAOs adopting this specification SHOULD publish through `contractsURI` the address of every contract associated to the DAO, including but not limited to those that inherit the ERC-4824 interface or those that interact with an ERC-4824 registration factory contract.
+To prevent spam or spoofing, all DAOs adopting this specification SHOULD publish through contractsURI the address of every contract associated to the DAO, including but not limited to those that inherit the `IERC4824` interface or those that interact with a registration factory contract.
 Note that this includes the contract address(es) of any actual registration contracts deployed through a registration factory.

 ```json
 {